PTM-Psi on the Cloud: Results and Discussion

 \subsection{The assembly of the dark complex remains relatively stable after thiol PTMs}

-We evaluated the global dynamics of the dark complex in its native configuration (Ref 0) and 15 other instances under thiol modifications as described in Table \ref{table:PTM}.
-We calculated the temporal evolution of RMSD as well as Rg over 100ns in \ref{fig:RMSD_Rg}A and \ref{fig:RMSD_Rg}B, respectively.
-Ref 1-3 represent the instances of the dark complex with an oxidized thiol on CYS77 with SNO, SSH, or SSG.
-This CYS77 is equivalent to CYS78 of the GAP2 tetramers in our previous study based on the PDB structure of 2D2I from another cyanobacteria.
+We evaluated the global dynamics of the dark complex in its native configuration ({Sim.}0) and 15 other instances under thiol modifications as described in Table \ref{table:PTM}.
+We calculated the temporal evolution of RMSD as well as \(R_g\) over 100ns in Figure \ref{fig:RMSD_Rg}A and \ref{fig:RMSD_Rg}B, respectively. {Sim.}1-3 represent the instances of the dark complex with an oxidized thiol on CYS77 with SNO, SSH, or SSG.
+This CYS77 is equivalent to CYS78 of the GAP2 tetramers in our previous study based on the PDB structure of \enquote{2D2I} from another cyanobacteria.
 CYS77 locates near the surface of GAP2 in close proximity to NAD cofactor and CP12.
-Its oxidation from SNO, SSH, to SSG, signifying a gradual increase in the excluded volume of the side chain.
-Ref 4-9 represent the reduced thiols with SNO, SSH, or SSG on the cysteine pair, breaking the constraints of disulfide bridges in PRK dimers.
-Likewise, Ref 10-15 represent the reduced thiols of a disulfide bridge in CP12, relaxing a hairpin confirmation.
+Its oxidation from SNO and SSH, to SSG, signifying a gradual increase in the excluded volume of the side chain. {Sim.}4-9 represent the reduced thiols with SNO, SSH, or SSG on the cysteine pair, breaking the constraints of disulfide bridges in PRK dimers.
+Likewise, {Sim.}10-15 represent the reduced thiols of a disulfide bridge in CP12, relaxing a hairpin conformation.

-While the RMSD profiles vary with PTM instances, their values slowly grow while Rg profiles remain plateaued, indicating that the size of a megacomplex remains steady over time despite the structural perturbation by the inclusion of PTMs at critical sites.
+While the RMSD profiles vary with PTM instances, their values slowly grow while \(R_g\) profiles remain plateaued, indicating that the size of a megacomplex remains steady over time despite the structural perturbation by the inclusion of PTMs at critical sites.
 The molecular megacomplex maintains its ternary state, rather than undergoing significant conformational changes to a more expanded or collapsed form upon thiol PTMs within 100 ns in the trajectories.